-Initial Customer Reactions to Proposed SCD Rate Change
+Customer Reactions to Proposed SCD Rate Change

 During the BP-20 pre-rate case workshops, BPA staff shared with customers a proposal to explore two SCD rate designs and requested customers submit other alternative rate designs for staff to evaluate.
 Initial feedback from customers was largely negative.
-Only Renewables NW expressed interest in exploring a rate design change in BP-20.
-Primarily, customers expressed BPA has not made a sufficient business case that the current rate design is deficient or is in need of change.
+A few customers expressed interest in exploring rate design changes to the SCD; however, the majority of customers expressed BPA had not made a sufficient business case that the current rate design is deficient or is in need of change.
 Many customers also expressed concern over the possible cost shifts associated with a methodology change.

 At the July 18, 2018 BP-20 Rate Case Workshop, staff shared an initial evaluation of two rate design alternatives (Alternatives 1 and 2 in this document).
 Staff also shared its leaning to recommend charging the SCD rate based on use of the scheduling system (Alternative 2 in this document).
-With the exception of Montana wind parties, customers again expressed significant opposition to the proposal and concern over the motives for changing the SCD rate design.
+Most customers were opposed to staff's proposal and expressed concern over the motives for changing the SCD rate design; however, a few customers were still interested in exploring a rate design change for SCD.
 At the same time, customers offered two additional alternatives and requested staff evaluate them (Alternatives 4 and 5 in this document).